ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

   -w, --anti-affinity-volumes strings     Comma separated list of volume identifiers or names to base volume anti-affinity policy against; required if "--affinity-policy anti-affinity" is specified  and --anti-affinity-instances is not provided.
   -c, --count int                         Number of volumes to create.
 1 by default. (default 1) -r, --replication-enabled               Enables storage replication on the volume.
 False by default.
+      --replication-sites strings         List of replication sites for volume replication.
+See "ibmcloud pi disaster-recovery" command to get a list of replication sites.
   -e, --shareable                         Whether the volumes can be attached to multiple VMs.
 False by default.
   -s, --size int                          Size of the volume (in GB).
 Size cannot exceed 200GB for storage tier "Tier5k".
   -p, --storage-pool string               Volume pool where the volume will be created.
 If --storage-pool is provided then --affinity-policy values cannot be specified.
   -t, --storage-tier string               Tier of the volume (use "ibmcloud pi storage-tiers" to see available storage tiers in the targeted region).
 Default to tier3 if not provided.
+  -u, --user-tags strings                 Comma separated list of user tags to be attached to the volume.
 ```

 ---